 - Dory's predicament alone is a parent's worst nightmare.
 You have a child who has memory problems and in constant need of supervision.
 One day, you lose your child and you can't find them.
-There's a chance that they could get killed, and they don't have anyone to protect them.
+There's a chance that they could get lost, kidnapped, eaten, or killed, and they don't have anyone to protect them.

 - A healthy dose of Adult Fear can be found in that Charlie and Jenny didn't find out Dory has vanished after she's gone, like in kidnapping cases or accidental deaths.
 She was whisked away right in front of them.

 - The touch pool scene, a staple of most zoos and aquariums featuring a shallow area where little kids can see how various sea creatures feel is played as a horrific nightmare, as the brats poke and prod and grab with all the ferocity of giants.
 Every single creature in the thing is in a constant state of panic, and when Dory and Hank end up in it, the latter just shuts down completely because he Hates Being Touched.